sharma-sushruth-99/rvce-service-ai/README.md

 - "Where is my order?"
 - "What laptops do you have?"
 - "I want to return the mouse." (to see how it handles policy questions)
-- "The service was great, thanks!" (to test feedback submission)
+- "The service was great, thanks!" (to test feedback submission)2.
+I want to upload a CSV file to you so that you make changes in the applications code.
+I DO NOT want the end user to attach any files